laser-tag-tracker/laser-tag-tracker-android/README.md

 - Address Geocoding using Android's Geocoder
 - Match location are displayed on a google map

+Note on the google map : the screenshots showcased at the end of this report have a "MapBox" timestamp, because the phone we tested with runs a custom Android ROM which provides an open source and privacy friendly google play services implementation (microG).
+The UI control we used is the one from Google Maps that we learnt to used in the lessons.

 ### Internal Storage

 - The five last matches are stored in the embedded SQLite Database